 Prescription Drugs

-The sale and abuse of prescription drugs such as Oxycontin/Oxycodone, Methadone, and Hydrocodone continued to be an issue in 2008.
+The sale and abuse of prescription drugs such as Oxycontin/Oxycodone, Methadone, and Hydrocodone continued to be an issue in 2009.
 Throughout the state we have seen a significant increase in the illegal prescription drug trade.
-When compared to the number of illegal prescription drugs seized in 2005, ABADE has witnessed a seven fold increase in 2008.
+The number of overall illegal prescription drugs seized in 2009 has stayed consistent with 2008 seizures, with and increase in the Oxycontin/Oxycodone seized and a decrease in the number of Hydrocodone seized.
+This is a seven fold increase over seizures of illegal prescription drugs seized made by ABADE in 2005.
 These drugs are sought for their pharmaceutical purity and ability to alter the central nervous system.
 Not only does the abuse of prescription drugs create a health hazard for the users, it creates a financial tragedy in the communities.
 The drugs vary in price and can cost anywhere from one dollar per milligram to two dollars per milligram depending on availability.
 With the increased demand for the drugs and a shortening of supply, many abusers may not have the money or insurance to pay for their addiction; thus increasing property and violent crimes in these communities.
 It has been reported that tens of thousands of dollars are being spent to feed this growing abuse and addiction.

 Prescription drugs have been linked to the following crimes - homicide, assault, prescription fraud, home invasion thefts and pharmacy robberies.
 People who are addicted to prescription drugs facilitate their addiction by doctor shopping, pharmacy shopping, forgery, and purchasing the drugs via the Internet.
 Law enforcement is especially concerned for the welfare of particularly vulnerable populations such as the elderly and those with severe long-term illnesses such as cancer.

-It is the intent of the ABADE to increase pressure on those involved in the non-medical use, abuse, and sales of these addictive drugs, by applying tried and true narcotics investigation techniques, and when ever prudent partnering with the DEA to charge these crimes in the federal system.
+It is the intent of ABADE to increase pressure on those involved in the non-medical use, abuse, and sales of these addictive drugs, by applying tried and true narcotics investigation techniques, and when ever prudent partnering with the DEA to charge these crimes in the federal system.

-Hydrocodone seized by ABADE (dosage units)

-2006 2007 2008
+2006 2007 2008 2009

-521 432 534
+521 432 534 281

 Oxycontin/Oxycodone seized by ABADE (dosage units)

-2006 2007 2008
+2006 2007 2008 2009

-1,589 2,176.50 2,970.50
+1,589 2,176.50 2,970.50 3503.50